Language Careers at CASLS

 Pro Tem Research Assistant Applicant Pool

-- Applications will be reviewed as needs arise
+- Deadline: Rolling; applications will be reviewed as needs arise

 Candidates would assist any one of the GSI units with research and development projects.
 Potential areas of research include: second language acquisition; applied research on world language curriculum, technology-based tools, or assessment; intersection of digital technologies in the world language/global classroom; curriculum development for international and area studies; pedagogy and teaching effectiveness.